 Fill nail holes and dings if desired with an appropriate wood filler and allow to setup.

 Generously apply a 50:50 mix of thinner and tung oil using a paint roller, wool applicator pad, sponge, brush or cotton rag.
-Keep the area well wetted with the oil for about 30 minutes.
+Keep the area well wetted with the oil mix for about 30 minutes.
 Some areas with differential absorbency may soak up all the mix and will need re-wetting.

 After this time vigorously wipe off all remaining surface oil with a cotton rag or similar.
 This in counterintuitive (and expensive) but essential to achieving a good outcome.
 Tung oil needs to be cured in thin coats.
 Failure to do this carefully is the most common reason for problems.

 Ideally wait a week during which time the oil will harden.
-During any stage of the drying process you can walk on a floor in socks or bare feet.
+During any stage of the curing process you can walk on a floor in socks or bare feet.
 Be ready to wipe away any oil which may bleed from the surface.
 For external wood treatments pick a period with a few days of dry weather in prospect.

 The oil curing process is a slightly exothermic reaction.
 Do not leave oily rags balled up as there is a slight risk of spontaneous combustion.

-Some trade customers we supply report stunning results using a floor polisher after a couple of weeks.
+Many of the trade customers we supply report stunning results using a floor polisher after a couple of weeks.
 They prefer to use old carpet on their polishing/buffing machines with the pile side against the floor.
 Wool carpet is much preferred.
 Given the oil reaches close to ultimate hardness in about 3 to 4 weeks and, scheduling permitting, buffing can be carried out well after the application.

 CLEANING, MAINTENANCE AND TOUCH UP

-For cleaning a damp mop followed by a drying cloth is recommended.
+For cleaning, a damp mop followed by a drying cloth is recommended.
 The ability to touch up and spot repair is a major plus for tung compared to many membrane finishes which are impossible to touch up and often require sanding back.
 Pure tung can be applied to repair high wear areas at will with no sticky build up.
 The standard procedure as detailed above applies.
 Vacuum and damp mop the area, immediately wipe well dry and spritz some oil on and wipe back.
 A spray bottle of a 50:50 mix works well to mist on a light coat which can then be wiped dry.
 Water marking can be treated with this touch-up method.

 - When considered for use on floors the floor finishing trades are accustomed to getting floor polishing jobs completed very rapidly and commercially formulated products assist with this efficiency.
 Pure tung demands a more considered approach.